 My luck changed upon checking into the five-star Edwardian Manchester in central Manchester, which was a feast for the eyes.
 The Edwardian, part of the Radisson Collection, is built in what was the city’s Free Trade Hall; behind its 1853 gray sandstone façade, the hotel recently underwent a luxurious renovation, which included its dining, lobby, and meeting spaces, the spa, and 263 guest rooms.
 After a big breakfast in the bright Peter Street Kitchen — which melds Japanese and Mexican cuisines, although not on the breakfast buffet — I went to my room for a nap.

 Refreshed, I joined members of the Marketing Manchester team, Convene’s host, and the rest of our group, press from the U.K. and Belgium, to walk across the street to another iconic building, once the Manchester Central Railway Station, and now home to the Manchester Central Convention Complex.
 The structure was the city’s main railway station between 1880 and 1969, and still retains its Victorian-era architectural bones, with vaulted arches and station clock.
-Inside, the 10,000-square-foot space offers modern, flexible meeting areas, including a 10,000-square-meter (roughly 33,000-square-foot) Central Hall — originally the train shed — and multiple meeting rooms, an 804-person auditorium, and business lounge.
+Inside, the space offers modern, flexible meeting and exhibitions space, including the 10,000-square-meter Central Hall — originally the train shed — and multiple meeting rooms, an 804-person auditorium, and business lounge.
 The center has four separate entrances, and, although we were there on the final day of the IEEE Nuclear Science Symposium and Medical Imaging Conference, there was plenty of room in the building for another conference group or two.

 Over lunch in a sunny meeting room, Nick Brooks-Sykes, director of tourism for Marketing Manchester, gave us an overview of what the city has to offer as a meeting destination, including easy access by air and rail; a walkable city center with more than 2,500 rooms adjacent to the convention center campus; and a vibrant and expanding dining and entertainment scene.